2024 Solar Incentives Guide for McHenry, IL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some familiarity with.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit that reduces your taxes by a specified percentage of the money you spend on your solar system.
+When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit that reduces your taxes by a specified percentage of the money you spend installing solar panels.

-The ITC initially applied to 30% of the cost of solar system installation, although that number has fluctuated slightly over the last few years between 26-30%.
+The ITC initially applied to 30% of the cost of solar panel installation, although it has fluctuated slightly over the years between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
-The total installation cost includes the panels themselves as well as the cost of equipment, accessories and labor.
+The total installation cost includes the panels themselves as well as the cost of equipment, labor and accessories.
 There is no maximum amount you can claim.
-The ITC applies to solar panels installed after January 1, 2006, on your primary or secondary residence.
+The ITC can be applied to solar panels installed after January 1, 2006, on your primary or secondary residence.
 The residence must be owned by you and in the United States.

 State & Local Solar Incentives